-- A. The Board acknowledges receipt of an attorney's registration statement and payment of the annual fee by mailing to the attorney a Board of Professional Responsibility (BPR) card. - B. The replacement fee for a BPR card is \$15.00.
+- A. The Board acknowledges receipt of an attorney's registration statement and payment of the annual fee by mailing a Board of Professional Responsibility (BPR) card to the attorney pursuant to Tenn.
+Sup.
+Ct.
+R. 9 § 10.4.
+BPR cards are not provided to inactive attorneys, registered in-house counsel attorneys, or attorneys registering as pro hac vice. - B. The replacement fee for a BPR card is \$15.00.
+Replacement BPR cards may be requested through the Board's Attorney Portal under the Services tab.
+Replacement BPR cards will be mailed to the attorney after receipt of payment.